phidatahq/aws-templates/phidata-agent-serverless-api-bedrock-memory/README.md

-# Phidata Bedrock Agent Serverless API with Memory
+# Phidata Bedrock Serverless Agent with Memory

 - A basic serverless API for interacting with the Phidata Agent using AWS Bedrock
 - Question and answer gets stored in a DynamoDB table